 Silfra is a rift formed between the North American and Eurasian tectonic plates within Þingvellir Lake.
 It is the only place in the world that one can snorkel between two continental plates.
 It is also some of the world’s clearest water and very cold, at 36 degrees Fahrenheit.
 Don’t worry, you are given a dry suit to protect your body from the chilly waters.
 Snorkeling this rift was an amazing experience that I’m so glad I partook in.
 This is the only activity that you will need to book as a tour.
 I used DIVE.IS.
 They give you the option of meeting at the lake or transportation from Reykjavik.
 If you would like to read more about my experience at Silfra, check out my post here.

 If you would like to try your luck at seeing the Northern Lights, I recommend staying near Þingvellir National Park and venturing out when the skies are dark and clear.
 The park is beautiful and away from the city lights.
 We got an amazing deal at the nearby Golden Circle Apartments.
-Although we didn’t end up seeing the lights due to the excessively cloudy skies, I enjoyed just being away from everything for a night.
+Although we didn’t end up seeing the lights due to cloudy skies, I enjoyed just being away from everything for a night.

 I hope you have the opportunity to enjoy some of these day trips from Reykjavik.
 I found them all to be incredible.
 Let me know what your favorites are!